KatherLab/llmaixlib/README.md

 * **DocumentPreprocessor**:

   * Detects MIME type and routes to the appropriate handler.
-  * For PDFs: tries fast text extraction first, falls back to OCR (OCRmyPDF, PaddleOCR, Surya-OCR) if needed.
+  * For PDFs: tries fast text extraction first, falls back to OCR (OCRmyPDF, PaddleOCR, Marker) if needed.
   * DOCX, TXT, and image formats supported.
   * Advanced mode: integrates Docling for tables, formulas, and (optionally) vision-language model for image captioning.
-* **OCR Engines**: Pluggable; use Tesseract, Surya, PaddleOCR as needed.
+* **OCR Engines**: Pluggable; use Tesseract, Marker, PaddleOCR as needed.

 ### **Information Extraction**